Food Thickener Guide for Industrial Manufacturing: Types, Functions & Cellulose-Based Solutions (CMC, MCC, HPMC)

 CMC and MCC Gel are suitable for acidic beverages.
 They work well at pH 3.0–4.5.
 Carrageenan degrades below pH 4.5.
 Guar gum loses stability below pH 5.0.
 CMC maintains stable viscosity in acidic systems.
 MCC Gel provides suspension stability for protein and juice drinks, reducing sedimentation.

-CMC is derived from plant cellulose and has FDA GRAS status.
-It is also approved in the EU as E466.
-It is widely accepted globally.
-CMC is chemically modified cellulose and not fully natural.
-However, it is still used in clean-label systems and is suitable for most formulations.
+First, CMC derives from plant cellulose, and the FDA grants it GRAS status.
+Moreover, the EU also approves it as E466, and global authorities widely accept it.
+However, CMC is chemically modified cellulose and therefore not fully natural.
+Nevertheless, manufacturers still use it in clean-label systems and consider it suitable for most formulations.

 Sedimentation occurs when particles are not stabilized.
 Protein and fiber are heavier than water and settle during storage.
 Thickeners can slow sedimentation but cannot fully stop it.
 Viscosity alone is not enough and a structure is required.
 MCC Gel forms a cellulose network that keeps particles suspended for 12–24 months.